willasur/algorithm_exercises/algorithms.md

 *LeetCode* - (Problem) [Design Linked List](https://leetcode.com/explore/learn/card/linked-list/209/singly-linked-list/1290/)

 Follow the directions on LeetCode for designing a linked list.
-The link above starts their course on their LinkedList module.

 If you have already followed Reynald's LinkedIn Learning training on algorithms, you may notice a different list design.
 Design this list according to the instructions on LeetCode.

 After signing up for Leet Code, start here: [Introduction - Singly Linked List](https://leetcode.com/explore/learn/card/linked-list/209/singly-linked-list/1287/)

 Remember to write tests for each of your methods.
 You may need to complete several methods, such as `Get()` and `AddAtHead()` before you are able to complete your tests.
 More than *twenty tests* is reasonable.
+This activity is also about test writing.

+Work this problem in the provided solution *LinkedListsTraining.*  Then you may copy and paste your solution in the LeetCode site.

 ---